Shared engine

 - Run detail — Real-time stage progress, event stream, diffs, usage stats

-- Start new run — Submit a DOT workflow from the browser
+- Start new run — Submit a Graphviz workflow from the browser

 - Human-in-the-loop — Answer agent questions through the web interface